obmarg/ex_unit_fixtures/README.md

 If you need to do some teardown work for a fixture you can use the ExUnit `on_exit` function:

+    defmodule TestWithTearDowns do
+      use ExUnitFixtures
+      use ExUnit.Case

       deffixture database do
         # Setup the database
         on_exit fn ->
           # Tear down the database
+          nil
+        end
       end
     end